-To preserve the value of your car and save your date, here are the things that you could do in order to maintain its interior.
+To preserve the value of your car and save your date, here are the things that you could do to maintain its interior.
 We also understand that most stains are unavoidable, especially when you have kids.
 Thus, to help you clean the mess, we also included tips on how you can remove them.

 Apply protective creams

+Similar to a skin routine you would do for your face, you will also need to apply protective creams to certain areas of your car’s cabin.
 Even if your car is heavily tinted, most of its parts can become dry, brittle, and prone to cracking.
 This is because the first layer of coating of vinyl and plastic parts can disintegrate due to old age and sun exposure.

-Use vacuum cleaners
+Use a vacuum cleaner

-Remove the stains ASAP
+Remove stains ASAP

 Stains should be removed as soon as you can.
 They are the archrival of any car’s interior which can be easily defeated if removed with care.
 Cleaning them out depends on the kind of material and type of stain.